gleam-lang/website/cheatsheets/gleam-for-php-users.md

 - the key is unique in the dictionary.
 - the values are of any type.

-In Gleam, maps can have keys and values of any type, but all keys must be of the same type in a given map and all values must be of the same type in a given map.
+In Gleam, dicts can have keys and values of any type, but all keys must be of the same type in a given dict and all values must be of the same type in a given dict.
 The type of key and value can differ from each other.

-There is no map literal syntax in Gleam, and you cannot pattern match on a map.
+There is no dict literal syntax in Gleam, and you cannot pattern match on a dict.
-Maps are generally not used much in Gleam, custom types are more common.
+Dicts are generally not used much in Gleam, custom types are more common.

 #### PHP